XuXaO415/Capstone_1.2/readme.md

 ```
 http://127.0.0.1:5000
 ```
-9. You should know have Aletheia running on your device.
+9. You should now have Aletheia running on your device.

 ##